 The entrance to the house that witnessed the event takes you into a gorgeous gravel courtyard surrounded by wooden balconies, immediately throwing you back to late 18th-century Vienna.
 Stone stairs then lead up to a small museum dedicated to Schubert.

-Colour me impressed that the historical building survives, given the real estate value of the land.
+As well as a home for the family, this building also provided premises for the school run by Schubert’s father.
+Colour me impressed that it survives, given the real estate value of the land.

 The rooms inside preserve the general 18th-century feeling with their bare wooden floors and low ceilings with whitewashed walls.